The Drive-in Theatre Comes to Elkton

 Months before the international incident, the Army Corps of Engineers completed an initial survey of 108 local structures, determining that 52 qualified as fallout shelters.
 The urgency of the emergency expedited things so a faster plan was put in place to hang fallout shelter signs on the approved building, with stocking to get underway.
 As the elected leaders considered the option of “dig, or not dig,” they decided that schools were ideal for Civil Defense purposes so they instructed the Board of Education to build shelters in all new facilities.

-A fallout shelter sign for Cecil County Civil Defense
+fallout shelter sign

 A fading old Civil Defense sign